gitlevich/thinking-about-agents/2-how-goals-precipitate.md

 goal-gradient to distinguish productive traversal from capture.
 That's useful but incomplete.
 It doesn't explain where goals come from.

-Here's the continuation: goals aren't prior to attention.
-They precipitate from it.
+Here's the continuation: goals aren't always prior.
+Sometimes they precipitate from preferences.

 I haven't built large agent systems.
 This is phenomenological observation and architectural thinking, aimed at people who do build them.